tbrlpld/100-days-of-code/log.md

 This makes it a little confusing to work with.

 The design of the API requires to first get the species of a color and get every species to extract every color.
-This is not very performant.
+This is requires a bunch of requests.

 ### Link(s)
 1. [Day 20 Commit — #100DaysOfWeb In Python](https://github.com/tbrlpld/100daysofweb-with-python-course/commit/c021246b19cf0dcbc7d3d3fa8b2e189963928842)